Bermuda fares better than expected after hurricane's direct hit

 Gonzalo roared ashore just five days after Tropical Storm Fay passed by Bermuda, dishing out a one-two punch.

-"The center of the eye went right over them,” said Chris Landsea, a meteorologist at the National Hurricane Center.
+"The centre of the eye went right over them,” said Chris Landsea, a meteorologist at the National Hurricane Center.
 “It was a direct hit.”

 WEAKENING